According to our fitness expert, the ability to download and listen to your favorite playlists sets this fitness tracker apart from the rest.

 Stainless steel construction.
 Water-resistant to 50 meters for use in the pool or rain.
-Color display is 20% brighter than Charge 4.
-Always-on screen capability.
-Offers stress management and advanced heart metrics.
+The display is incredibly vibrant and easy to read even at night.
+Monitors oxygen and heart levels during sleep.

 Tracks a wide range of activities.
 Charges quickly.
 Large collection of apps.
 Featherweight.
 Bright and always-on AMOLED display.
 Over 6 days of battery life.
 Available in 3 colors.

 Combining high-grade hardware with innovative technology, this smartwatch performed well during our testing.

 Provides an excellent battery life lasting up to 30 days.
 Displays accurate heart rate data and GPS information.
 The band felt extremely comfortable during use even when we tested with higher-intensity workouts.
 Comes in different colors.